-My name is Jillian Walsh and I am an Education Welfare Officer employed by Barnsley Council and have been for 16 years.
 The main aim of the Education Welfare Service is to work with schools, children and families in order to help children and young people access their education and therefore reach their full potential.
-At the present time, I support both Bankend and Hunningley where I work with the Senior Leadership Team and school staff to identify any children and families that may require support as well as working with individual families in relation to attendance that has fallen below the schools target.
+At the present time, I support both Bank End and Hunningley primary schools by working with the Senior Leadership Team and school staff to identify any children and families that may require support as well as working with individual families in relation to attendance that has fallen below the schools target.

 * Home visits